Jack Doyle (American football)

 John Glenn Doyle (born May 5, 1990) is an American former professional football player who was a tight end in the National Football League (NFL).
-He played college football for the Western Kentucky Hilltoppers.
-He signed with the Tennessee Titans as an undrafted free agent in 2013, but was waived before the beginning of the season.
-He was then acquired by the Indianapolis Colts, where he spent his entire nine-year professional career and was a two-time Pro Bowl selection.
+He played college football for the Western Kentucky Hilltoppers and signed with the Tennessee Titans as an undrafted free agent in 2013.
+However, Doyle was waived before the beginning of the season and was then acquired by the Indianapolis Colts, where he spent his entire nine-year professional career and was a two-time Pro Bowl selection.

 Early life

 At Cathedral High School, Doyle was All-State and earned Honorable Mention All-State honors.
-Doyle was a member of the football team that won the championship in 2006.
-In his senior year, he caught 21 passes for 400 yards and four touchdowns, and earned an Indianapolis Star Honorable Mention.
+He was a member of the football team that won the championship in 2006.
+As a senior, he caught 21 passes for 400 yards and four touchdowns and earned an Indianapolis Star Honorable Mention.
 In addition to football, Doyle played basketball, lettered in rugby and won a state title in 2008.

 College career

 Western Kentucky was the only Football Bowl Subdivision program to offer Doyle an athletic scholarship.
-During Doyle's freshman year in 2009, he started 10 games at tight end.
-Doyle finished with 365 yards on 37 catches with one touchdown.
+As a freshman in 2009, he started 10 games at tight end and finished with 37 receptions for 365 yards and a touchdown.
 After the season, Doyle was named to Phil Steele's National All-Freshman squad.

 Doyle started seven games as a sophomore.
-Even though he suffered a season-ending injury, he still caught 20 passes for 224 yards and two touchdowns.
-During his junior year, Doyle started all 12 games, had 52 receptions for 614 receiving yards, and was named second-team All-Sun Belt.
+Although he suffered a season-ending injury, Doyle still caught 20 passes for 224 yards and two touchdowns.

+As a junior, Doyle started all 12 games and recorded 52 receptions for 614 yards while also being named second-team All-Sun Belt.

-Doyle, as a senior, had his best season.
-He started all 13 games, and caught a total of 53 passes for 566 yards and five touchdowns.
-Because of the stellar season, Doyle was named first-team All-Sun Belt.
-He was also a semifinalist for the Mackey Award.
+Doyle had his best season as a senior.
+Doyle started all 13 games and caught 53 passes for 566 yards and five touchdowns.
+He was named first-team All-Sun Belt and was also a semifinalist for the Mackey Award.

 During his time at Western Kentucky, Doyle was a three-time captain.